-Basic Installation

-Alternator Mounting
+Basic Installation Alternator Mounting

-Due to the many domestic and international configurations of engine/alternator mounts, and factors such as year and location of engine manufacture and marinization, ElectroMaax cannot guarantee a drop-in replacement in every engine application.
+Due to the many domestic and international configurations of engine/alternator mounts, and factors such as year and location of engine manufacturer and marinization, ElectroMaax cannot guarantee a drop-in replacement in every engine application.
 Choose the model that most closely fits your application.
 Your installer may have to adapt the basic mounts to fit your needs.
-The majority of marine engines are equipped with one of four alternator mounting styles.
+The majority of marine engines are equipped with one of three alternator mounting styles.
 The following describes which alternator represents each specific mounting style:

-- 1. SM-Series (Dual Foot with 3.15" between legs): Small Case.
-Replaces most small case styles using a saddle style mount (e.g., Hitachi, Lucas, Mitsubishi) Most Yanmars. - 2.
-FM-Series (1 or 2" Single Foot): Small Case.
-Replaces most domestic styles using a single 1 or 2"mounting foot (e.g., Motorola, Prestolite). - 3.
+SM-Series (Dual Foot with 3.15" between legs): Small Case.
+Replaces most small case styles using a saddle style mount (e.g., Hitachi, Lucas, Mitsubishi) Most Yanmars.

+FM-Series (1or 2" Single Foot): Small Case.
+Replaces most domestic styles using a single 1 or 2 mounting foot (e.g., Motorola, Prestolite).

 J180-Series (Dual Foot with 4" between legs): Small Case.
-Replaces most Volvo Penta alternators using a 4" Mounting Style - 4.
-PM-Series (2" Pad Mount) Series: Small case.
-Replaces Korean (Mando type) alternators using dual 2" static pad mounting feet.
-(Found on many Mercruiser and Volvo Penta gas engines.)
+Replaces most Volvo Penta alternators using a 4" Mounting Style

-3.15" Saddle

-1or 2" Foot

-Once you have determined that the new alternator is the correct replacement for your existing model
+Once you have determined that the new alternator is the correct replacement for your existing model:

-- 1. Disconnect the batteries and/or turn the switch to the "OFF" setting.
-Disconnect the wiring from the existing alternator. - 2.
-Loosen the mounting & tensioning bolts and remove the existing alternator. - 3.
-Once the alternator is disconnected from the engine, compare its mounting points to those on your new GenMAAX alternator.
-In most applications, the new GenMAAX will replace the old alternator without any modification.
+- Disconnect the batteries and/or turn the switch to the "OFF" setting.
+Disconnect the wiring from the existing alternator. - Loosen the mounting & tensioning bolts and remove the existing alternator. - Once the alternator is disconnected from the engine, compare its mounting points to those on your new GenMaax alternator.
+In most applications, the new GenMaax will replace the old alternator without any modification.
 In some cases, a simple bracket can be fabricated by a local machine shop.
-Others can be obtained through your local auto or marine supply.
+Others can be obtained through your local auto or marine supply. - Attach the mounting foot of the new GenMaax to its engine mount.
+Some shimming may be necessary to ensure that the alternator is securely mounted within the engine mount.
+If your alternator is a dual foot style, use care when tightening the alternator in place that the two mounting ears are not compressed.
+The rear bushing is designed to slide to tighten the mount. - Once in place, inspect to ensure that the alternator pulley is properly aligned with the engine pulley.
+If your belt configuration includes the pulley for the water pump, make sure that all three pulleys are properly aligned.
+Some shimming or modification to the alternator mount may be required to assure proper alignment.